-Numerous organizations have acknowledged Senator Bettencourt for his conservative solutions to Texas’ challenges.
-His work earned him the distinction of “Most Valuable Freshman” by Capitol Inside, “Outstanding Texas Legislator.”
-He has also been named “Taxpayer Advocate of the Year” by the Americans for Prosperity, a “Hero of Faith” by the Houston Area Pastors’ Council, and earned the “Pioneer Award” from the Harris County Republican Party.
+Numerous organizations have acknowledged Senator Bettencourt for his work in the Texas Senate.
+In his first session, Capitol Inside named him “Most Valuable Freshman” and Vision America named him their “Outstanding Texas Legislator.”
+He has also been named “Taxpayer Advocate of the Year” by the Americans for Prosperity, Previously as an elected official he was named a “Hero of Faith” by the Houston Area Pastors’ Council, and earned the “Pioneer Award” from the Harris County Republican Party.

 The Senator and his wife Susan are active members of Saint John Vianney Catholic Church, where Paul is a fourth degree Knight of Columbus.

 Senate District 7 is located in Harris County and includes Bunker Hill Village, Hedwig Village, parts of Houston, Hunters Creek Village, Jersey Village, Piney Point Village, Spring, and Tomball.